210104 - M42 "Orion" nebula

 ASTRO:

-The Orion Nebula (also known as Messier 42, or M42, and NGC 1976) is a diffuse nebula situated in the Milky Way galaxy, located south of Orion's Belt in the winter constellation of Orion.
+The Orion Nebula, also known as Messier 42 (or M42), and NGC 1976 is a diffuse nebula situated inside the Milky Way galaxy, and located south of Orion's Belt in the winter constellation, "Orion".
 With an apparent magnitude of 4.0, it is one of only 2 bright nebulae in the nighttime skies that are generally visible to the naked (unaided) eye under moderate light pollution conditions (Bortle class 4, or better).
 (The other is the Lagoon nebula, which is a summertime object.)

 The Orion Nebula is one of the most scrutinized and photographed objects in the night sky and is among the most intensely studied.
 The nebula has revealed much about the process of how stars and planetary systems are formed from collapsing clouds of gas and dust.
 Astronomers have directly observed within the nebula protoplanetary disks and brown dwarfs, both of which are pre-cursors to planetary systems and stars, respectively.
 Intense and turbulent motions of the gas, and the photo-ionizing effects of massive nearby stars have also been detected.